When correcting for regression to the mean is worse than no correction at all: Testing for a Differential Treatment Effect

 \section{Testing for a Differential Treatment Effect}

-Our analysis demonstrates that the ubiquitous regression to the mean (RTM) effect complicates the estimation of the true relationship between change and initial values.
-Since measurement errors are virtually impossible to eliminate and difficult to even measure for some traits (\citealt{Castaneda_2012}), this poses a significant challenge for researchers.
-A common and perhaps simpler problem of great interest is to determine if the observed data are consistent with the true value $\beta=0$, which implies there is no deterministic differential treatment effect.
+Our analysis demonstrates that regression to the mean (RTM) complicates the estimation of the structural relationship between change and initial values.
+Because measurement errors are ubiquitous and often difficult to quantify independently (\citealt{Castaneda_2012}), researchers face a persistent challenge in parameter estimation.
+A common and perhaps more constrained objective is to assess the extent to which the observed data are compatible with a null structural slope ($\beta = 0$), representing a scenario where systematic individual differences in treatment response are negligible.

 The central challenge in hypothesis testing for $\beta=0$ is that the crude slope ($\beta_c$) is a biased estimate of the true slope ($\beta$).
 As shown in equation (\ref{bc}), under the null hypothesis that $\beta=0$, the crude slope has a negative bias